botpress/botpress/docs/guide/docs/tutorials.md

   textColorOnBackground: '#666666', // Color of the text on the background
   foregroundColor: '#0176ff', // Element background color (header, composer, button..)
   textColorOnForeground: '#ffffff', // Element text color (header, composer, button..)
+  showConversationsButton: true, // Whether or not to show the conversations button
   showUserName: false, // Whether or not to show the user's name
   showUserAvatar: false, // Whether or not to show the user's avatar
   enableTranscriptDownload: false // Whether or not to show the transcript download button